-- Chapters 1 and 2 set out the introduction, strategic context and core strategy for the proper planning and sustainable development of Athy; - Chapters 3-12 set out detailed policies and objectives under a range of headings which the Town Council will seek to achieve over the six-year life Plan e.g. economic the development, housing, town centre development, retail, movement and infrastructure, transport, social, community, heritage and the development of opportunity areas; - Chapter 13 sets out development management objectives and standards to be applied to future development proposals.
+- Chapters 1 and 2 set out the introduction, strategic context and core strategy for the proper planning and sustainable development of Athy; - Chapters 3-12 set out detailed policies and objectives under a range of headings which the Town Council will seek to achieve over the six-year life Plan economic the e.g. development, housing, town centre development, retail, movement and transport, infrastructure, social community, heritage and the development of opportunity areas; - Chapter 13 sets out development management objectives and standards to be applied to future development proposals.
 The purpose of these standards and objectives is to guide and assist the preparation of development proposals and to regulate the impact of development on the environment; and,